We represent unique and innovative products to manufacturers that solve problems and improve processes.

 Orange and White.
 Orange and Black.
 Orange will be the company color so the general idea is that any logo should be able to be seen on a field of orange or be orange itself when on top of other colors.

-Our Ideas and Additional Information:
+Our Ideas & Additional Information

 Eventually a subsidiary of Industrial Ideas Inc. will be formed called i3 Supply and i3 may become the corporate DBA overtime.